Laura M. Funk, Associate Professor

-Program of Research
+Program of Research and Selected Key Publications

 Selected Recent Publications

-Funk, L.M., Peters, S., & Roger, K.S. (online first, 2017).
+Funk, L.M., Peters, S., & Roger, K.S. ( 2017).
 The emotional labor of personal grief in palliative care: Balancing caring and professional identities.
-Qualitative Health Research; https://doi.org/10.1177/1049732317729139
+Qualitative Health Research, 27(14), 2211-2221. https://doi.org/10.1177/1049732317729139

 Funk, L.M., & Roger, K.S.
 (2017).
 Implications of the shifting landscape of residential care for volunteers' lived experiences and role involvement.
 Ageing International, 42(1), 44-61. https://doi.org/10.1007/s12126-061-9277-z

 Funk, L.M., & Kobayashi, K. (2016).
-From motivations to accounts: and interpretive analysis of "Living Apart Together" relationships in mid- to late- life.
+From motivations to accounts: an interpretive analysis of "Living Apart Together" relationships in mid- to late- life.
 Journal of Family Issues.
 37(8), 1101-1122. https://doi.org/10.1177/0192513X14529432

-last updated: September 2017
+last updated: August 2018